-3. The employment contracts with the members of the Executive Board of Viscom AG provide for no payment caps on severance compensation in the case of early termination of the Executive Board mandate (Code section 4.2.3).
+4. The employment contracts with the members of the Executive Board of Viscom AG provide for no payment caps on severance compensation in the case of early termination of the Executive Board mandate (Code section 4.2.3 (4)).
 The Executive Board contracts do not contain any provisions for a payment cap on severance compensation in the case of early termination of the Executive Board mandate of a maximum of two years' remuneration, including in the form of (modified) tying clauses.
 Legal enforcement of a cap on severance pay for the member of the Executive Board would often not be possible in the relevant cases.
-If there is neither good cause for dismissal in accordance with section 84 (3) sentence 1 of the German Stock Corporation Act (AktG) nor good cause for extraordinary termination of the employment contract in accordance with section 626 of the German Civil Code (BGB), the contract with the Executive Board member concerned can only be terminated subject to mutual agreement.
+If there is neither good cause for dismissal in accordance with section 84 (3) sentence 1 AktG nor good cause for extraordinary termination of the employment contract in accordance with section 626 of the German Civil Code (BGB), the contract with the Executive Board member concerned can be terminated only subject to mutual agreement.
 In such cases, Executive Board members have no obligation to agree to caps on severance pay within the meaning of the recommendations of the Code.
-These (modified) tying clauses that link the termination of the Executive Board contract to dismissal for good cause and anticipate a cap on severance pay in such cases cannot be implemented unilaterally by the Supervisory Board against the will of the Executive Board member in question (deviation from Code section 4.2.3 paragraph 4).
+These (modified) tying clauses that link the termination of the Executive Board contract to dismissal for good cause and anticipate a cap on severance pay in such cases cannot be implemented unilaterally by the Supervisory Board against the will of the Executive Board member in question (deviation from

-If premature termination of the Executive Board mandate is carried out for good cause for which the Executive Board member is responsible, no severance payments may be made.
+If premature termination of the Executive Board mandate is carried out for good cause for which the Executive Board member is responsible, severance payments may not be made anyway.